Inside-Out: Hidden Factual Knowledge in LLMs: Study Design

 $\boldsymbol{\Delta}.$ We set the threshold $\Delta$ (Equation \ref{eq:hidden_knowledge}) dynamically per setup based on statistical significance by performing a paired t-test with a p-value of $0.05$.
 Technical details are in \S \ref{sec:statistic_significance}.

 $\boldsymbol{\mathcal{T}}_{M}.$ The space of possible internal functions is vast, and finding the optimal one is beyond this work's scope.
 Since our goal is to explore the \textit{existence} of hidden knowledge, demonstrating it with a single internal function is sufficient.
+Consequently, our results should be interpreted as a lower bound.
 We hope future research will build on our framework and explore more advanced techniques.
-We pick $\mathcal{T}_{\text{ \emph{M}}}$ to be a probing classifier \citep{hupkes2018jair, belinkov2019tacl}.
+We pick $\mathcal{T}_{\text{ \emph{M}}}$ to be a probing classifier \citep{ettinger-etal-2016-probing,belinkov-etal-2017-neural,hupkes2018jair, belinkov2019tacl}.
 Specifically, our probe is a linear classifier, trained with a logistic regression objective, that receives as input $M$'s hidden state $h_M\mathbf{(q,a)}$, obtained by encoding $q$ and $a$, and classifies $a$ as correct or incorrect.
 We then use its output probability, representing the likelihood that $a$ is correct, as $\mathcal{T}_{\text{ \emph{M}}}$.

+The probe is trained on $(q,a)$ pairs labeled for correctness.
+We create this set based on the training split using the process described in \S \ref{sec:data_creation}.
+The fact that the probe is trained introduces a risk that it may rely on knowledge acquired during its own training, rather than reflecting the LLM's internal representation of truthfulness.
+We mitigate this through careful data curation, ensuring that the factual information present in the training set is not useful for classifying test examples.
+Since we use QA pairs that map to simple \emph{\text{ (subject, relation, object)}} triplets, we can ensure that there are no subject and object overlaps between the training and test splits, preventing the probe to learn information about test entities.
+In \S \ref{sec:memorization_eval} we also empirically verify that the factual information from the training set is not useful for classifying test examples.